HiMyNameIsIlNano/animated-funicular/articles/02-TodoListCreator.md

-I started organizing my work tasks using simple simple todo lists and I came up with the following two bash function to achieve that.
+I started organizing my work tasks using simple todo lists and I came up with the following two bash functions to achieve that.
 The script requires an environment variable called `${TODOS_OUT_FOLDER}` to be present.

 ```bash
 todo-create() {